 In 1970, the year she took all four Grand Slam titles, she won 21 of 27 tournaments and 104 of 110 matches.
 The International Tennis Hall of Fame states: “For sheer strength of performance and accomplishment there has never been a tennis player to match (her).”

 When it comes to brute power, mental strength, and continued longevity as one of the world’s top female players, Serena Williams is undoubtedly up their with the best of all time.
 As an athlete it could be argued that she is unsurpassed.
-After her fifth Wimbledon win this year (marking her 14th Grand Slam title), the legendary John McEnroe declared Williams to be “the greatest female player that’s ever played this game.”
+She has got 16 Grand Slam titles to her name and the legendary John McEnroe declared Williams to be “the greatest female player that’s ever played this game.”
 Chris Evert made the same claim in her post-match commentary.

 Considering she spent almost a year out of action between 2011 and 2012 due to a leg injury followed by serious complications, she has come back with a bang and is reasserting herself as the top female player on the circuit today.
 With three US Open titles, two French Open titles and five Australian Open titles also to her name, many are now hailing her the best female tennis player of the modern era.
 Even before her latest comeback and Wimbledon win, sports journalist John Wertheim argued in a Sports Illustrated article in 2010 that Serena Williams is the greatest female tennis player ever, stating that: “Head-to-head, on a neutral surface (i.e. hard courts), everyone at their best, I can’t help feeling that she crushes the other legends.”
 It is difficult to compare Williams to the others as she is still in the prime of her career – the interesting question is, how much further could this star rise?

 Other Related articles:

 Top 10 Greatest Male Tennis Players Of All Time

 Best Male Tennis Players Never To Win a Grand Slam